Erkin Vohidov

-In 1983, Vahidov was awarded the State Hamza Prize.
+In 1983, Vahidov was awarded the State Hamza Prize for his poetry collection Sharqiy qirgʻoq.
 He became a People's Poet of Uzbekistan in 1987.
 In 1999, he was awarded the title Hero of Uzbekistan, the highest honorary title that can be bestowed on a citizen by Uzbekistan.

 Vohidov's poems remain popular and are frequently published in anthologies.
 Dozens of his poems have been set to music by various artists, mostly notably by Sherali Joʻrayev.
 On occasion of the 75th anniversary of the United Nations in October 2020, a song entitled "Human" and based on Vohidov's poem "Inson" ("Human") was released with lyrics in Arabic, English, Italian, Kazakh, Russian, Tajik, Turkish and Uzbek.

 Life

 Erkin Vohidovich Vohidov was born on December 28, 1936, in Oltiariq District, Fergana Region, then the Uzbek Soviet Socialist Republic.
 His father, Choʻyanboy Vohidov, fought in the Soviet-German war against Nazi Germany and its allies and died in Tashkent after his return from the war.
 Vohidov was nine years old at the time.
 He reminisced about the hardships of the war years as follows:

-In 1945, Vohidov moved to Tashkent with his mother, Roziyaxon Vohidova, who also soon passed away.
+In 1945, Vohidov moved to Tashkent with his mother, Roziyaxon Vohidova, who also soon died.
 He was raised by his uncle, Karimboy Sohiboyev.
 It was Vohidov's uncle who sparked his interest in poetry:

 After graduating from the National University of Uzbekistan (then Tashkent State University) with a degree in philology in 1960, he started working at various publishing houses.
 Vohidov died on May 30, 2016, at the age of 79.